isc-projects/kea/doc/sphinx/arm/hooks-stat-cmds.rst

       -  ``declined-addresses`` - the number of addresses in the subnet that are currently declined and are thus unavailable for assignment.

-   -  The columns returned for DHCPv6 are:
+      The columns returned for DHCPv6 are:

       -  ``subnet-id`` - the ID of the subnet.

       -  ``total-nas`` - the number of NA addresses available for DHCPv6 management in the subnet.
-In other words, this is the sum of all the NA addresses in all the configured NA pools in the subnet.
+In other words, this is the count of all the NA addresses in all the configured NA pools in the subnet.

       -  ``cumulative-assigned-nas`` - the cumulative number of NA addresses in the subnet that have been assigned to a client by the server since it started.

       -  ``assigned-nas`` - the number of NA addresses in the subnet that are currently assigned to a client.